Ezequiel294/dotfiles/README.md

 cfdisk
 ```

-Select "dos"; now, with "new", I must create an EFI partition and a root partition, but I recommend also having a swap partition (All 3 must be primary partitions).
-The first one of 512M, and the second one big enough so that only 4.5G are remaining for the third one.
-With the third partition of 4.5G selected, go to "type" and select "Linux swap / Solaris".
-To finish, select "write", write "yes" and then quit.

-Now, let us format these partitions.
+Select "dos" if you are indeed in a VM.
+Here you make your partitions.
+You NEED an EFI and a root partition.
+Manage your home and swap as you wish.

+After making the partitions they have to be formatted.
 The first partition will be for the EFI
 ```bash
 mkfs.vfat -F 32 /dev/sda1
 ```